-You look good, you feel great, you’re on your game in every way possible.
+You look good, you feel great, and you’re on your game in every way possible.
 But, there it is, that one thing, lurking in the shadows, that thing that all women have experienced from time to time.
-The thing that can take us from the confident, carefree women we are into a shrinking violet in a millisecond.
-Vaginal odor.
+The thing that can take us from the confident, carefree women we are into a shrinking violet in a millisecond—vaginal odor.
 Yes, I said it.
-It’s real, it happens and there are real reasons for it.
-Before I move on, let me state for the record that it is completely normal for the vagina to have a slightly musky odor.
-It is when you notice a strong, somewhat fishy smell that imbalance in your vaginal health can be present.
+It’s real.
+It happens, and there are real reasons for it.
+Before I move on, let me state for the record that it is entirely normal for the vagina to have a slightly musky odor.
+It is when you notice a strong, somewhat fishy smell that an imbalance in your vaginal health can be present.

 What Causes Vaginal Odor

 Here are some things that can affect vaginal odor and what you can do to address the issue.

 - Your diet – The foods and beverages that you consume can affect vaginal odor.
 Coffee, sugar, processed food, or anything that can make your PH just a little too acidic can create enough disharmony in the vagina to affect the smell.
 Try to make sure you are drinking plenty of water and staying hydrated because this can also affect the ammonia levels in the urine, which can cause a strong smell.
 Eating plenty of fresh, leafy greens, celery, and berries also promotes a healthy vaginal microbiota.

 - Lifestyle – smoking cigarettes can increase unpleasant vaginal odor as well as consistent marijuana and alcohol use (sorry ladies, I mean wine too).